OSME Region List of birds

 - Given the complexities and subtleties of species’ relationships that have arisen from recent research, the ORL on occasions deals with undefined taxa (eg see the treatment of Yellow Wagtail Motacilla flava), where remaining with species and clearly-defined subspecies would have been constricting.
 Hence, some under-researched populations that comprise mainly a distinct ‘form’ are listed, reasons being given in the ‘Notes’ column.

 - The purpose of the ORL is not to provide comprehensive details of distribution, status or occurrence within the Middle East, Caucasus and Central Asia, but rather to summarise such material and to provide ample cross-references.
 Much is already covered in many major references.
 The ORL often comments on species distribution limits (the edges of distribution ranges), partly because the OSME Region now includes the Caucasus and Central Asian republics.
 For example, many northern species reach their normal southern breeding distribution limit within Kazakhstan.
 Fuller descriptions of the distribution ranges of species in every OSME Region country will arise as part of the development of the ORL as country-by-country checklists are devised.
-Red font generally indicates information added or amended since the previous ORL issue, but may also in the ‘Notes’ column indicate some difficulty with proof of occurrence, usually a lack of documentation.
-Green shading indicates former presence of a form in the OSME Region.
+Red font generally indicates information added or amended since the previous ORL issue, but may also in the ‘Notes’ column indicates some difficulty with proof of occurrence, usually a lack of documentation.
+We use shading to highlight lines and fill to highlight cells.
+For example, Green shading indicates former presence of a form in the OSME Region.
+A fuller explanation is given at the start of the Non-Passerine, Passerine and Hypothetical sections (Parts A, C and E) of the ORL.

 - Not all synonyms have been examined.
 Not all subspecies are listed, but mention is made of those that: have at times have been considered (or disputed) as full species; exhibit high levels of diagnosability; are listed by some authorities under a different name, or whose distribution, particularly in Central Asian republics, is not well known.